 The Postgraduate Education Committee 2019-2020 is chaired by the Education Sabbatical Officer, Dariya Koleva, and includes the following member;

-- Postgraduate Rep for Graduate Research School: Christopher Lewis
+- Postgraduate Convenor for Graduate Research School: Christopher Lewis